toliva/ConnectivityContent/apis/02-Product Management/06-Deposit-API/03-guides.md

 In order to be able to manage properties in production, partners need to be authorized by either Expedia, or the properties that chose to do business with their system.

 After a partner successfully registered with Expedia (see [above section](#howtogetstarted) for details on how to get started), properties can decide to select the partner and authorize them via Expedia PartnerCentral.
 When this happens, the partner will get an email notification.
 The email will contain the confirmation that the partner is now authorized to manage this hotel via API calls.
 It will also either contain a specific set of credentials for this property, or will indicate that the partner's unique account was authorized to manage this additional property.
 Whether a partner is given an unique account, or one per property, is decided at registration time.

+Similarily, properties can decide to opt out of using a specific partner/system.
+When this happens, Expedia will sent a disconnection notification to the partner via email, to inform them that they are no longer connecting this property to Expedia.

 ## Deposit API Versioning Documentation and Maintenance Strategy for Older Versions
 Deposit API online documentation will only be maintained for the latest available version.
 When a new version is published, the documentation on this portal will only reflect the latest version of the API.
 Moreover, older versions will be kept for at most 6 months after the release of a new version, to give partners time to migrate.
 Partners using older versions will be notified when versions are slated for retirement and be given time to migrate over.